 Stipends and concessions are given to the eligible candidates as per government rules as well as at the discretion of the college authority.
-Financial aids are also given to needy students from the college fund as well as funds raised by the Teachers' Council.
+Financial aids are also given to needy students from the college fund as well as funds raised by the Teachers' Council through contribution of teachers.